News & Trending Shopping & Deals News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Working as a server requires a unique set of skills and they come across plenty of customers every day.
-A server can make the dining experience exciting, recommend the best dishes on the menu, and meet all of your dining needs.
+Working as a server requires a unique set of skills, and they come across plenty of customers every day.
+And the things you experience on the surface might be different than what really happens away from the dining table.

 Understanding this dynamic can help make your dining experience more enjoyable for both you and your server and help you avoid wasting money on a bad dining experience.